Trump's Russia Crisis: A Timeline

 Trump and his team deny any improper contacts with the Russians.
 Here is a timeline of the issues surrounding Russia and the Trump administration.

-For the first time, the Obama Administration and the U.S. intelligence community publicly say they believe Russian President Vladimir Putin's government carried out a hacks "to interfere with the U.S. election process."
+For the first time, the Obama Administration and the U.S. intelligence community publicly say they believe Putin's government carried out a hacks "to interfere with the U.S. election process."

 The CIA updates its findings to say the agency determined Russian interference with the U.S. election wasn't just an attempt to undermine the electoral process, but was ultimately designed to help Trump win.